 FSBO listings, or For Sale By Owner listings, are becoming increasingly popular among people who want to save money and reduce the amount of strings they have to cut once the deal is over.
 Don't be fooled, though.
-This niche market contains a vast amount of potential for any would be expert - as San Antonio, TX, real estate agents have learned.
+This niche market contains a vast amount of potential for any real estate agent.

 The FSBO market consists of a variety of people.
 You can find exasperated homeowners, people who have had bad real estate experiences, or normal people who want to save a bit of money.
 In order to cater to them, you should know your market and approach them carefully.
 Until you know exactly why they went FSBO, don't make assumptions about their position.